 The Great Room:

-Sharon–posing as Susan–explores the ranch for the first time.
-She’s understandably awestruck by it all.
+Sharon, posing as Susan, explores the ranch for the first time.

 The Hallway Leading to the Courtyard:

 The girls covered the doorway to the courtyard while they planned the private dinner and “show” for their parents.
-Who can forget the charmingly awful duet, “Let’s Get Together”?
-(Warning: Once you hear the song, it’ll be stuck in your head all day long!)
+Who can forget their charmingly awful duet, “Let’s Get Together”?

 The Dining Room: